bhsavionics/bhsavionics.github.io/README.md

 - Document club projects and activities with photo galleries
 - Provide resources and contacts for club members and prospective members

-The site aims to increase engagement and showcase BAAP’s commitment to fostering interest in aerospace and aeronautics.
+The site aims to increase engagement and showcase BAAP's commitment to fostering interest in aerospace and aeronautics.

 ### Structure and Files
 The website is built as a static site, organized into the following main directories and files: